 The way you know where a bus is going is by reading the locations hand written on the front windshield.
 If you are ever in doubt, when a bus stops you can quickly ask the driver if your destination is on his route.
 The entry and exit points on the buses are very high and persons with certain physical disabilities may likely find them difficult to board.
 When you wish to get off a bus while it’s in route, simply depress one of the buttons (timbre) found near the exits.
 It’s important to note that the doors on these buses are not equipped with movement sensors or automated mechanisms, which means if you’re moving too slowly or stop and hesitate for a bit, you’d better watch out because the door will begin to close up on you.

 In Puerto Vallarta you will notice that there are several different colored buses throughout the city, and some have overlapping service areas.
 There are two primary bus companies which are responsible for servicing points within the city of Puerto Vallarta: one company has blue/white buses and the other has green/white buses.
 The windshield of each bus lists the destinations they are headed to.
 Although the government does have an actual bus schedule detailing all the various routes and fares, one would be hard pressed to find a paper-copy handout available for tourists.
-And the one available online, Rutas de Transporte Puerto Vallarta, is very complex and not at all useful for trying to figure out what bus will take you where.
+The on-line website Rutas Vallarta can be quite helpful in figuring out routes but it will require you to have internet access.

 There are different buses which service areas outside the city.
 ATM (Auto Transportes de Medina) buses transport passengers to areas north of PV such as Nuevo Vallarta, Bucerias, Punta Mita, etc. Older ATM buses are gray, while newer ATM buses are white; both gray and white ATM buses have a short red-and-blue striped emblem on the sides.
 ATM buses heading north stop to pick up passengers at Plaza las Glorias in front of HSBC Bank (across the street from Coppel department store), in front of the Walmart/Sam’s Club complex (across from the maritime terminal), under the pedestrian bridge across from the PVR airport, and in front of the large Corona facility north of the airport.
 Compostela-Pacifico has green/white buses that travel north to Sayulita, San Pancho, and Rincon de Guayabitos.
 But just to be clear, not all Compostela buses go to Sayulita.
 Within Puerto Vallarta heading north, the Compostela buses pick up passengers at the same stops just mentioned for the ATM buses.
 Then there are orange-colored buses.
 These orange buses travel to areas south of PV such as Mismaloya and Boca de Tomatlan.